 The way we communicate has changed forever because of social media, in both good ways and bad.
 The greatest advantage for attorneys is that you can build a connection to potential audiences in a much cheaper way than before.
 You can create consistent, inexpensive content to post on social media to build a following and become a trusted brand online.

 As you start marketing your firm, you’ll be taking on more cases, which means you will be busier.
-You can’t sacrifice your time to tasks that can be automated or designated elsewhere.
-That means using automation programs like Zapier to connect programs so you don’t have to monitor them yourself (like sending leads into your CRM program, for instance).
+You could be losing precious leads and essential case work time by handling tasks that can easily be automated or delegated.
+You can use automation programs like Zapier to connect programs so you don’t have to monitor them yourself (like sending leads into your CRM program, for instance).
 It can also include hiring remote workers from overseas to handle tasks like printing reports, replying to reviews, and many other time-intensive tasks you need to get off your own plate.
 This leaves you more time to focus on your new clients.
 We discuss this more below.

 Most of your new marketing efforts will not be free, so you want to monitor them to see which are working for you.
 If you can identify which marketing efforts are not returning on their investment, you can either work to fix them for better performance, or you can simply stop spending on them.
 That way, you’re not continually spending on new marketing ideas that aren’t bringing in new clients.